FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 If you want to run the unreal engine project from source you will need [unreal engine and visual studio 2019](software-install-instructions.md).
 On Ubuntu you can skip the visual studio 2019 part.

+#### Get the repository

+You can either download the repo using the big green download button on the [github page of this project](https://github.com/FS-Online/Formula-Student-Driverless-Simulator) or clone the repository.
+For cloning, checkout the documentation on this further down this page.

+When downloading or cloning, by default you get the latest, unreleased version.
+This is probably not the version that you want.
+Make sure you select the version that you need!

 #### Compiling the AirSim plugin
 The Unreal Engine project requires the AirSim plugin.